 - City Park Pool

 - Animal Care and Adoption Center

 - The front lobby of City Hall will remain open to allow access to the Iowa City Police Department, which will continue to operate normally.

 - The public can pay City utilities, request permits, and access other City services using our easy online payment options.

 - Environmental Education Center at the East Side Recycling Center

-The City continues to monitor COVID-19's impact, and will review opening facilities closer to April 30, 2020.
+The City continues to monitor COVID-19's impact.
 Community members seeking information and status updates related to City facilities, operations, and events may choose to subscribe.